-Even educated women became aware of vaginal health as a concept in the recent times.
+Even educated women became aware of vaginal health as a concept in recent times.

 It’s never been brought up before as much due to the well aware fact; the vagina is designed to clean itself with the help of natural discharge.
 The discharge that occurs timely is nothing to be alerted by.

-Even though our vagina isn’t supposed to be physically cleaned from the inside, one does end up applying soap on the vulva (outer region) at the very least.
+Even though our vagina isn’t supposed to be physically cleaned from the inside, one does end up applying soap on the vulva (outer region).

 More often than not, the shower gel that we use is scented or perfumed.
-The fancy soaps while might be good for the body, does imbalance the pH level of our vulva.
+The fancy soaps while might be good for the body, does imbalance the pH level of our vagina.

 Lactobacilli are the bacterium that helps keep the vagina’s pH balance less than 4.5.
 This bacterium prevents the growth of other viruses.
 If the pH increases in that particular region, the bacteria can multiply because of a drop in the amount or quality of Lactobacilli.

-Bacterial vaginosis or thrush can be caused is many women as a consequence to the lack of knowledge or care around this fact.
-When it comes to washing your vagina, it’s best to avoid scented and opt for a natural fragrance-free wash that is available just for your intimate area.
+Bacterial vaginosis can be caused is many women as a consequence of the lack of knowledge or care around this fact.
+When it comes to washing your vulva, it’s best to avoid scented and opt for a natural fragrance-free wash that is available just for your intimate area.